Organizations are successful because of good implementation, not good business plans ~Guy Kawasaki

 What is an Implementation Plan?
 (Definition)

-The implementation plan is a document that entails the steps required to facilitate the execution and implementation of a plan, idea, model, design, specification, standard, algorithm, or policy by presenting clear implementation steps that need to follow.
+The implementation plan facilitates the execution of a plan, idea, model, design, specification, standard, algorithm, or policy by presenting clear implementation steps that need to follow.
 Thus, an implementation plan is the documented steps you need to take to successfully achieve your implementation pursuits.

 Implementation plans are usually made to support the strategic plan created by an organization.
 Now, what is a strategic plan you ask?
 Well, a strategic plan is a document defining the strategy by which your team will accomplish certain goals or make decisions.
 Strategic plans are made to guide a business decision, a new business venture, or an upcoming project or initiative.

 Once an organization has mapped out its strategic plan, an implementation plan is made to map out how to bring the strategic plan to life.
 The implementation plan then breaks down tasks into identifiable steps, assigns tasks and responsibilities to the people involved, and creates a definitive timeline for the entire project.

 Therefore, the goal of the implementation plan is to effectively implement company strategy and lay down the step-by-step process of bringing the project to success.

 What are the Benefits of an Implementation Plan?

 An implementation plan puts organizational resources to use and develops a tactical plan to execute the strategic initiative.
 It thus plays a huge role in the success of your overall strategic plan.
 Even if you have the greatest, iron-clad plan or strategy, it’s totally pointless if you don’t put the plan into action.
 Here are some of the many benefits of an implementation plan:

 1. Provides Clarity